AndrewJakubowicz/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 _Server-side rendering generates the full HTML for a page on the server in response to navigation.
 This avoids additional round-trips for data fetching and templating on the client, since it's handled before the browser gets a response._

 Server-side rendering generally produces a fast FCP.
 Running page logic and rendering on the server makes it possible to avoid sending lots of JavaScript to the client.
 This helps to reduce a page's TBT, which can also lead to a lower INP, as the main thread is not blocked as often during page load.
-When the main thread is blocked less often, user interactions will have more opportunities run sooner.
+When the main thread is blocked less often, user interactions will have more opportunities to run sooner.
 This makes sense, since with server-side rendering, you're really just sending text and links to the user's browser.
 This approach can work well for a large spectrum of device and network conditions, and opens up interesting browser optimizations like streaming document parsing.

 <figure>
   {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/WOL6PIpIQHpqsgtKwbJv.png", alt="Diagram showing server-side rendering and JS execution affecting FCP and TTI.", width="800", height="494" %}
 </figure>

 With server-side rendering, users are less likely to be left waiting for CPU-bound JavaScript to run before they can use your site.
 Even where [third-party JS](/optimizing-content-efficiency-loading-third-party-javascript/) can't be avoided, using server-side rendering to reduce your own first-party [JavaScript costs](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) can give you more [budget](https://medium.com/@addyosmani/start-performance-budgeting-dabde04cf6a3) for the rest.
-However, there is one potential trade-off with this approach: generating pages on the server takes time, which can may result in a higher TTFB.
+However, there is one potential trade-off with this approach: generating pages on the server takes time, which may result in a higher TTFB.

 Whether server-side rendering is enough for your application largely depends on what type of experience you are building.
 There is a long-standing debate over the correct applications of server-side rendering versus client-side rendering, but it's important to remember that you can opt to use server-side rendering for some pages and not others.
 Some sites have adopted hybrid rendering techniques with success.
 [Netflix](https://medium.com/dev-channel/a-netflix-web-performance-case-study-c0bcde26a9d9) server-renders its relatively static landing pages, while [prefetching](https://dev.to/addyosmani/speed-up-next-page-navigations-with-prefetching-4285) the JS for interaction-heavy pages, giving these heavier client-rendered pages a better chance of loading quickly.